44sides/-VUT-IZP1/README.md

 # -VUT-IZP1
-This program finds contacts and its phone numbers according to the standard input.
+This program finds contacts and its phone numbers from standard input.

 A list of contacts is displayed, where the name or phone number contains an argument - a numeric sequence.